 1.

-What is the Soldier On program and the role in Team Canada for Invictus?
+Q: What is the Soldier On program and the role in Team Canada for the Invictus Games?

 Soldier On, on behalf of the Canadian Armed Forces, leads and manages Team Canada at the Invictus Games.
 In addition to selection, training, and delivering Team Canada to the games, Soldier On works in collaboration with the True Patriot Love Foundation and sponsors to ensure funding for the entire Team Canada inclusive to Friends and Families.